Yash8576/Yash8576/README.md

 Software engineer with hands-on experience building containerized applications and automating infrastructure.
 Delivered IoT monitoring systems using Python, Docker, InfluxDB, and Grafana; implemented CI/CD pipelines with GitHub Actions and Kubernetes.
-Experienced with Infrastructure as Code (Terraform, Ansible) for AWS deployments.
+Experienced with Infrastructure as Code (Terraform) for AWS deployments.
 Quick learner who adapts rapidly to new technologies and integrates seamlessly into cross-functional teams.
 Seeking to contribute to operational excellence and reliable software delivery.\
 \